makoder99/ML-projects/README.md

-# ML-projects
+# ML-projects1_Simple Regression_Model
-My struggles and experiments with ML
+#My struggles and experiments with ML

 import pandas as pd
 import numpy as np